Loading Events

 Passover reminds us that God passed over the homes of the Israelites in Egypt and saved those who trusted His Word.
 They marked their doorposts with the blood of the lamb to show faith and obedience.

 As Patriarchist Abrahamic Believers, we see that Passover points back to God’s revelation to Abraham.
 When Abraham prepared to offer his son Isaac, God provided a ram in his place (Genesis 22).
-This act revealed a prophecy: God would save the children of Abraham through a Lamb He would provide.
+This act revealed a prophecy: God would save the children of Abraham through a Holy Lamb He would provide, He will be the Messiah and Eternal King.

 The ram foreshadowed the Messiah, the Holy Lamb, who would deliver all who have faith.
 God did not intend salvation through human effort but through His divine provision.